The AI Shift Is Real, but It Is Not What You Think

 Use AI synthesis to identify patterns quickly, then go deep on the quotes and clips that matter most.
 Pair this with regular live conversations.
 No amount of automation replaces the insight you get from watching a customer struggle with your product in real time.

-AI in Roadmap Planning and Prioritization
+How Is AI Changing Roadmap Planning and Prioritization?

 This is the area where AI hype is highest and practical value requires the most care.